MarkWentink/DSED/content/posts/Dijkstra_demo/index.md

 In [my previous post]({{< ref "Path_finding" >}}), I described how **Dijkstra's algorithm** allows us to make our way through mazes, maps, and other graphs, finding *the shortest path between a start and end point.*

-To illustrate what an implementation might look like, I will use a challenge from my favourite coding event, **Advent of Code**.
+To illustrate what a code implementation might look like, I will use a challenge from my favourite coding event, **Advent of Code**.

 <!--more-->